 Relax on the sun decks and in the small pool.
 Soak up the immense beauty of the South Pacific.
 On warm tropical evenings perhaps read in the lounge/library or chat with one of the experts on Marquesan culture or archaeology.

 Whenever the Aranui stops, local villagers warmly greet it.
 As the crew unloads supplies, explore the tiny town of Hakahau with its church and hand-carved wooden dais.
 Walk up a hill for a breathtaking view of the distant cloud-covered mountains.
-At Rosalie's Restaurant, enjoy your first Marquesan lunch comprised of breadfruit, curried goat, barbecued rock lobster and more.
+Enjoy another delicious Marquesan lunch comprised of breadfruit, curried goat and more.

 In Puamau, travel by 4WD to the most incredible archaeological site for “tikis” (ancient, human-like religious stone sculptures) outside of Easter Island.
 Once you reach Mea’e Iipona, the knowledgeable guides will tell you the stories of these haunting statues of ancient times.
 Surrounded by beautifully lush grounds, the site is overwhelming and has a lot of what Polynesians call “mana” (spiritual power).
 Only a small part of the site has been restored and most of it is still buried under massive trees and rocks.
 After lunch on board, Aranui will set sail for Tahuata, where you can enjoy a lazy afternoon relaxing at the beach or taking a refreshing dip in the Pacific Ocean.